 By which I mean to say my life is nuts.
-Born in the region of Parmesan cheese in Italy, left for Scotland at the age of 18 where I studied a bit of Psychology and then Graphic Design before starting to work as a photographer.
-After 4 years in Edinburgh I moved to London where I attended a world class workshop and met some amazing wedding photographers, while filling up my summers with shoots all over Europe and the occasional festival, including my favourites: Burning Man regionals.
+Born in the region of Parmesan cheese in Italy, I left for Scotland at the age of 18 where I studied a bit of Psychology and then Graphic Design before starting to work as photographer.
+After 4 years in Edinburgh I moved to London where I attended a world class workshop and met some amazing wedding photographers, while filling up my summers with shoots all over Europe and the occasional festival.

 In 2016 I shot in 9 European countries and travelled through a total of 15 including Australia, New Zealand & Indonesia.

-2017 was an adventure filled year that took me to Burning Man and my first wedding in Australia, while relocating to Barcelona.
+2017 was an adventure filled year that took me to Burning Man and my first wedding in Australia, while moving back to Barcelona.

 in 2018 I felt like I won the lottery by meeting my girlfriend Rosie, at a Danish Burning Man regional event.
-I have since relocated to Denmark to be with her.
+I quickly moved to Denmark.